ysalimi-1/sec-rag/README.md

 # 1. Copy env and fill in your OpenAI key
 cp .env.example .env
 # Edit .env and set OPENAI_API_KEY=sk-...
+# Set up the path to the edgar_corpus directory in the .env file (CORPUS_DIR)
+# an easy set up is to copy the edgar_corpus directory to the root directory and set CORPUS_DIR=edgar_corpus

 # 2. Start Postgres with pgvector
 docker compose up -d